1999/yt2tg/README.md

 ## How to use

 1. Run `npm run token` to get the credentials to run YouTube scripts
-1. Run `npm run youtube` to fetch new videos
+2. Run `npm run youtube` to fetch new videos
+3. Run `npm run telegram` to send messages